Art History 101

 30. Contemporary Art

 As we move closer to our own time, it becomes very difficult to establish movements or definitions for what artists in our day are doing, and to what they are responding to.
 Contemporary art varies greatly, as befits the pace of our contemporary world.
 Movements like Conceptual Art, Photorealism, Earth Art, and Street Art, are all happening, seemingly, at once.
 It is because our world is in constant change.
 Developments in technology, communications, science, and all of the other disciplines, occur daily.
-And all of these changes affect us personally and profoundly, and therefore they affect our art.
+All of these changes affect us personally and profoundly, and therefore they affect our art.

 Paul Cézanne said: